aungthuramoe/laravelTest/README.md

 php artisan db:seed --class=AdminSeeder
 php artisan serve or php -S localhost:8000 -t public/ (you can change port)
 ```
-- goto your running project url and login with username=>Admin and password is 123456
+- goto your running project url and login with email=>admin@gmail.com and password is Admin2020
 - If you want to generate posts, type folowing command or create post from UI
 ```shill
 php artisan db:seed --class=PostsSeeder